-Since emerging from the last recession in late 2009, there has generally been positive, real Gross Domestic Product (GDP) growth and generally positive trade and employment growth trends.
+Since emerging from the last recession in late 2009, there has generally been positive, real Gross Domestic Product (GDP) growth and generally positive trade and employment growth trends in the United States.
 This domestic macroeconomic momentum continues to strengthen and broaden.
-The labor market gained significant traction last year with the generation of about 3.1 million jobs (or 258 thousand per month on average), leading to an improvement in the U.S. national unemployment rate to 5.7 percent as of January 2015, and the annual average of 6.2 percent for all of 2014.
-Real (inflation-adjusted) GDP in the U.S. grew at a rate of 2.4 percent in 2014, with particularly strong growth in the second half of the year.
-This followed an increase of 2.2 percent in 2013 for a two-year average rate of 2.3 percent.
-Moderate growth is expected to continue through 2016.
+The labor market gained significant traction last year with the generation of about 2.7 million jobs (or 221,000 per month on average), leading to an improvement in the U.S. national unemployment rate to 5.0 percent as of March 2016, and the annual average of 5.2 percent for all of 2015.
+Real (inflation-adjusted) GDP in the U.S. grew at a rate of 2.4 percent in 2015.
+This followed a similar increase of 2.4 percent in 2014.
+This growth momentum is expected to continue through at least 2017, as discussed later in this section.

 As illustrated in Figure 5, at the regional level, data on Gross Regional Product (GRP) for Chicago and the top 10 MSAs reveal that the nation's largest economies have also rebounded from the recent recession.
 The Chicago MSA saw greater declines in the recession.
-However, regional GRP growth is generally keeping pace with the nation and other metropolitan areas (e.g., averaging about 1.4 percent in annual GRP growth over the last three years).
+However, regional GRP growth is generally keeping pace with the nation and other metropolitan areas, although somewhat less robustly (e.g., averaging about 1.4 percent in annual GRP growth over the last three years of available data).